Cost-oblivious storage reallocation: Footprint Minimization

 This section gives a single algorithm that works for $f(w)=w$, $f(w)=1$, and all other subadditive cost functions.
 The algorithm keeps the objects partially sorted by size.
 Since the cost function is subadditive, small objects are the most expensive to move per unit size.
 We therefore want to guarantee that when an object is inserted or deleted, it can only trigger the movement of larger (less expensive per unit size) objects.
 Specifically, small objects with total volume $W$ will be able to cause the movements of big objects with total volume $O(W)$, but not the other way around.
 At the same time, we need to avoid cascading reinserts, which can happen with the algorithm for unit cost described above.

-\subheading{Overview and invariants} Objects are categorized into $\floor{\lg\mmax}+1$ \defn{size classes}, where objects have size at least $1$ and at most~$\mmax$.
-The value of $\Delta$ need not be set in advance.
-The~$i$th size class contains objects of size $w$ where $2^{i-1} \leq w < 2^i$.
+\subheading{Overview and invariants} Objects are categorized into \defn{size classes}; the~$i$th size class contains objects of size $w$, where $2^{i-1} \leq w < 2^i$.
+Thus, there are $\floor{\log\mmax}+1$ \defn{size classes}.
+The value of $\Delta$ need not be known in advance.
 For size class~$i$, $V_t(i)$ denotes the \defn{volume} (total size) of all objects active at time $t$ in size class $i$.
 If $t$ is understood, we use $V(i)$.

+{{Intuitively, these size classes allow us to order objects by approximate size, which helps make efficient deletes possible.
+To maintain our target makespan, we need to reallocate an object when too many objects to its left are deleted.
+If objects to the right are small and objects to the left are large, then reallocations are too expensive for most cost functions.
+Within a size class, the ordering does not matter, since it only affects the reallocation cost by a constant factor.
+We next explain that, in fact, we can even further relax our ordering. }}

-The array (address space) is divided into $\floor{\lg\mmax}+1$ regions, as illustrated in \figref{layout}.
+The array (address space) is divided into $\floor{\log\mmax}+1$ regions, as illustrated in \figref{layout-class}.
 The $i$th region is dedicated to the $i$th size class and comprises two subregions, a \defn{payload segment} followed by a \defn{buffer segment}.
-The $i$th payload segment contains only objects belonging to the $i$th size class, whereas the $i$th buffer segment may contain objects that are in the $i$th size class or earlier (smaller) size classes.
+The $i$th payload segment contains only objects belonging to the $i$th size class, whereas the $i$th buffer segment may contain objects that are in the $i$th size class or smaller size classes.

-Whenever (potentially large) reallocations are taking place, we utilize one last region at the end of the array, the \defn{overflow segment}.
-The overflow segment is used for temporarily rearranging the objects, as described later.
+Whenever (potentially large) reallocations are taking place, an \defn{overflow segment} is used for temporarily rearranging the objects, as described later.
+The overflow segment is placed at the end of the array.

-\begin{invariant} The following properties are maintained throughout the execution of the algorithm: \begin{enumerate} \item The $i$th region ($i=1,\ldots,\floor{\lg\mmax}+1$) comprises the $i$th payload and $i$th buffer segment. \item The $(\floor{\lg\mmax}+2)$nd region, the overflow segment, stores elements temporarily during reallocation. \item The $i$th payload segment only stores elements from the $i$th size class. \item The $i$th buffer segment only stores elements from size classes $\ell\leq i$. \end{enumerate} \end{invariant}
+\begin{invariant} The following properties are maintained throughout the execution of the algorithm: \begin{enumerate} \item The $i$th region ($i=1,\ldots,\floor{\log\mmax}+1$) comprises the $i$th payload and $i$th buffer segment. \item The $(\floor{\log\mmax}+2)$nd region, the overflow segment, stores elements temporarily during reallocation. \item The $i$th payload segment only stores elements from the $i$th size class. \item The $i$th buffer segment only stores elements from size classes $\ell\leq i$. \end{enumerate} \end{invariant}

-\subheading{Allocating and deallocating} When a new size-$w$ object that belongs to an existing size class $i$ is allocated, it is stored at the end of the earliest buffer $j \geq i$ that has sufficient unoccupied space.
-(Recall that this object cannot be inserted into any buffer in a segment $< i$.)
+\subheading{Allocating and deallocating} When a new size-$w$ object that belongs to a size class $i$ is allocated, it is stored at the end of the earliest buffer $j \geq i$ that has sufficient unoccupied space.
+(Recall that this object cannot be inserted into any buffer in a segment less than $i$.)